mike10004/cmake-googletest-template/README.md

 # CMake C++ multi-project template with GoogleTest

-Template for a CMake project that has multiple child projects.
-These child projects comprise a static library, an executable, and GoogleTest unit tests.
+Template for a CMake project uses GoogleTest in one child project to test a library created by another child project.